Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Distemper vaccine

-In other cases, your vet may administer parainfluenza protections separate from the other three vaccines.
+In other cases, your vet may administer parainfluenza vaccinations separately from the other three.
 The parainfluenza vaccine may also be combined with the Bordetella vaccine, since both pathogens are common causes of kennel cough.

 Rabies

-Rabies is a deadly viral disease that doesn’t play around.
-This disease is transmitted through the bites of infected mammals, and is as contagious and life-threatening for humans as it is for dogs.
+Rabies is a deadly disease that doesn’t play around.
+Once a rabies infection takes hold, there is no cure.
+This viral disease is transmitted through the bites of infected mammals, and it’s as contagious and life-threatening for humans as it is for dogs.

 Once inside your dog’s body, the rabies virus attacks the nervous system.
 You may notice symptoms like: